 Power Apps store data in Document libraries / Lists.
 Versioning can be enabled for most Apps, except Surveys & Shared mailboxes.

 The versioning capabilities are available in all Microsoft 365 plans.
 Versioning is embedded in the Microsoft UI, making it easy to use.
 In addition to the number of versions, site owners can configure the content changes approval workflow and other detailed settings.

-The main drawback of the MS365 versioning capabilities is that it is only available for native data formats.
-The versions can also be deleted by SharePoint users (intentionally or unintentionally) leading to data loss.
-File versions can also be lost to (overwritten by) ransomware and other types of cyber attacks.
+The main drawback of the MS365 versioning capabilities is that the versions can be deleted by SharePoint users (intentionally or unintentionally) leading to data loss.

 Finally, each retained file version consumes your storage quota, which often makes versioning too expensive / impractical to use given Microsoft 365 storage limits.
 For example, if versioning is configured to keep 1,000 last versions then the storage consumption will go up 1,000 times for native files (there are no increments, each file version is a “full” snapshot of a file).